2020 is the year none of us planned.

 One of the most amazing things that Dr. Chopra discussed was that through nutrition and lifestyle, we are actually able to change 99% of our genetic material!

-Through these seven pillars, in addition to embracing a meditation practice, one can understand that they are able to construct their own reality and eventually find “the source” of this construction, or total meditation.
+Through these seven pillars, in addition to embracing a meditation practice, one can realize the ability to construct one’s own reality and eventually find “the source” of this construction, or total meditation.

 Jen Chapin, surprise musical guest, American singer-songwriter

-Jen Chapin, daughter of the late musician Harry Chapin who co-founded WhyHunger, performed for the IIN community.
-She started her set addressing the work of our charitable partner, WhyHunger, who has been fighting to advance the human right to nutritious food for over 40 years.
-Jen sang some beautiful songs that also spoke to themes of wellness and political advocacy.
-This musical session was just what the IIN community needed: to connect with one another through songs with a strong emotional message.
+Jen Chapin, daughter of the late Harry Chapin, who cofounded WhyHunger, performed for the IIN community.
+She started her set addressing the work of our charitable partner, WhyHunger, which has been fighting to advance the human right to nutritious food for over 40 years.
+Jen Chapin sang beautiful songs that also spoke to the themes of wellness and political advocacy.
+This musical session was just what the IIN community needed: to connect with one another through songs with strong emotional messages.

-Agatha Achindu, founder of Yummy Spoonfuls and IIN Health Coach
+Agatha Achindu, founder of Yummy Spoonfuls and Integrative Nutrition Health Coach

-Agatha closed out the day by bringing everything together through her own experience.
+Agatha Achindu brought everything together through her own experience.
 After coming to the United States, she was frustrated with the poor nutritional quality of the food in grocery stores, so she started hosting workshops with moms to teach them how to cook healthy meals for their families.
-Word quickly grew about Agatha’s work and what started with 300 moms turned into over 45,000 moms looking for ways to feed their families without sacrificing taste and nutrition.
+Word quickly grew about Agatha Achindu’s work, and what started with 300 moms is now over 45,000 moms looking for ways to feed their families without sacrificing taste and nutrition.

-In 2006, Agatha and her husband founded Yummy Spoonfuls, changing the face of convenient, packaged foods.
-With no additives, preservatives or emulsifiers – just real food you can find in your kitchen – Agatha embarked on a journey to reimagine healthy food.
-She shares that while she knew so much about nutrition, she found herself struggling with her weight that actually needed to be addressed through primary food – the unique IIN concept that refers to the areas of your life that can be found off the plate, such as your career, home environment, and relationships.
-Once Agatha realized the source of her weight gain was due to stress over a new work venture, she knew she had to incorporate primary food balance into her work and life.
+In 2006, Agatha Achindu and her husband founded Yummy Spoonfuls, changing the face of convenient, packaged foods.
+With no additives, preservatives, or emulsifiers – just real food you can find in your kitchen – Agatha Achindu embarked on a journey to reimagine healthy food.
+She shares that while she knew so much about nutrition, she found herself struggling with weight issues that actually needed to be addressed through primary food – the unique IIN concept that refers to the areas of your life that can be found off the plate, such as your career, home environment, and relationships.
+Once Agatha Achindu realized that the source of her weight gain was due to stress over a new work venture, she knew she had to incorporate primary food balance into her work and life.

-As a practicing Health Coach, Agatha tells her clients that while 2020 is not the year any of us had planned, we still have the power to make healthier choices every day that add up over time.
-She emphasizes that even if it’s only 80% of the time, it still goes a long way in creating sustainable behavior change and greater health.
+As a practicing Health Coach, Agatha Achindu tells her clients that while 2020 is not the year any of us had planned, we still have the power to make healthier choices every day that add up over time.
+She emphasizes that even if we make healthier choices only 80% of the time, it still goes a long way in creating sustainable behavior change and greater health.

 In our efforts to support our charitable partner, WhyHunger, in advancing the human right to nutritious food, we donated $10 of every ticket sale.